What all goes into the cost of tuition and fees at UIC?

 This fee provides health insurance that is mandatory for students.
 The fee is assessed on all students who enroll but may be waived for those who can demonstrate equivalent health insurance coverage.

 This fee provides financial support to undergraduate and graduate students who demonstrate high financial need.
 The fee is mandatory and is assessed each term.
-However, it is refundable each term upon a request made to Student Accounts Receivable prior to the start of the term.
+However, it is refundable each term upon a request made to the University Bursar at the start of the term.

 This fee was proposed by students to assist the University of Illinois at Chicago in aligning its operations and academics with the principles of sustainability.
 It was fully discussed with and unanimously endorsed by the Student Fee Advisory Committee.
 A student-led committee, supported by faculty and staff, will make the allocation decisions for student-driven initiatives.
-However, it is refundable each term upon a request made to Student Accounts Receivable prior to the start of the term.
+However, it is refundable each term upon a request made to the Univeristy Bursar at the start of the term.

 Transportation Fee - CTA U Pass